dsgt-kaggle-clef/clef-2024-infra/docs/onboarding.md

 ## Logging into a GCP VM

-Auth into github using a new SSH key.
-**Use a secure password on the SSH key!**
-Everyone on the project will be able to SSH into your machine, so you want to ensure that your private key associated with your github cannot be used to push arbitrary code.
-Clone the project, and get started.

 I recommend using VSCode with the SSH extension, which will allow you to develop seamlessly with all the amenities you might expect locally.
 It also has nice port forwarding functionality -- this is super handy on Windows.